 Community Language Learning

 Community Language Learning method involves a circle of students who are attempting to speak.
-There is a person called the “knower”, also know as the teacher, who stands outside the circle and helps the students to articulate what they want to say.
+There is a person called the “knower”, also known as the teacher, who stands outside the circle and helps the students to articulate what they want to say.
 The knower helps the students by translating, suggesting, or modifying what the students are trying to say.
 Through this process, the students develop a basic idea of the grammar of the target language.

 There is a significant lack of direction in the use of the Community Learning method.
 This concern has been one of the strongest complaints.
 In addition. students are constantly being corrected in groups, which is not appropriate in many different context.